Sora048/Sora048/README.md

 ### Hi there 👋, I'm Johnrick Castro
 I made websites from scratch, looking for a job that qualify my skills and willing to learn new things.

-Skills: PHP / MYSQL / Node.js / JS / HTML / CSS / Laravel 9
+Skills: PHP / MYSQL / Node.js / JS / HTML / CSS

 - 🔭 I’m currently working on my own company
 - 🌱 I’m currently learning WordPress